-- Snacks and drinks (which must be under your desk during testing). - An acceptable calculator for the Math section (if you prefer using a handheld calculator to using the embedded Desmos calculator in Bluebook).
-Please see satsuite.collegeboard.org/psat-10-taking-the-test/what-to-bring-leave/calculator-policy for full list of acceptable calculators. - Extra batteries, a power cord, and backup calculator.
+- Snacks and drinks (which must be under your desk during testing). - An acceptable calculator for use in the Math section (if you prefer using a handheld calculator to using the embedded Desmos calculator in the Bluebook app).
+Please see satsuite.collegeboard.org/psat-8-9/whats-on-the-test/math/calculator-use for a full list of acceptable calculators. - Extra batteries, a power cord, and backup calculator.

-For more information about what to bring on test day, see the What to Bring on PSAT 10 Test Day webpage.
+For more information about what to bring on test day, see the What to Bring on Test Day webpage.